matrix-org/trafficlight/README.md

 Inside the server is a state machine that handles actions by different clients; typically they're referred to by colour.
 When a real client

+Additionally:

+`/status`

+Provides html for human-readable information about which clients are registered and what state they're in.
+Useful for debugging why a certain test has not yet run.

+`/status/junit.xml`

+Provides compatible junit.xml test output for use in other services / formatting / etc.

+ * Tests that have not started (not found enough clients to run) are `skipped`
+ * Tests that have started and completed are successes
+ * Tests that have started and explicitly fail are `failures`
+ * Tests that have started but are in any other state are `errors`

 ## Client controller loop